-• For small streams, filter fences or gabion baskets stuffed with sorbents can be placed across the stream channel where flows are less than 1 ft/sec.
-Where flows are higher, these devices can be deployed at an angle, to direct the oil to low-flow areas for recovery.

-- In wetlands, with large amounts of organic debris, diluted bitumen will adhere to the debris and sediments, and may require aggressive removal or capping to control chronic sheening. - Spills in larger streams/rivers/lakes will require specialized and site-specific tactics.
-Refer to the 2016 American Petroleum Institute Technical Report on Options for Minimizing Environmental Impacts of Inland Spill Response (API, 2016).
+- For small streams, filter fences or gabion baskets stuffed with sorbents can be placed across the stream channel where flows are less than 1 ft/sec.
+Where flows are higher, these devices can be deployed at an angle, to direct the oil to low-flow areas for recovery. - In wetlands, with large amounts of organic debris, diluted bitumen will adhere to the debris and sediments, and may require aggressive removal or even capping to control chronic sheening. - Spills in larger streams/rivers/lakes will require specialized and site-specific tactics.
+Refer to the 2016 American Petroleum Institute Technical Report on Options for Minimizing Environmental Impacts of Inland Spill Response (to be released in summer 2016).